reactgraphqlacademy/thinking-in-react/README.md

       Pass the dependencies (`toggleMenu` in this case) via props.
       Make sure everything works by clicking on the "Training" button at the top right of the screen.
 Hint, you can look at the `src/components/Header.js` as an example (heads up, use curly brackets to pass a prop as a function)

 - [ ] 3.
-Refactor the books section by creating a function component and pass the dependencies via props.
+Refactor the books section by creating a function component called Books.
+Pass the state from App to Books via via props.
       Make sure everything works.

 - [ ] 4.
 Is there any state in app that should be in the Books component?